How Captain Cook solved the problem of scurvy on British ships

 This is a great example of the technique known as 'framing'.

-It deals with how we make different decisions depending on how the information is presented to us.
-Because context is so important to us when making decisions we can be subtlety influenced to make a certain choice if the context or ‘frame’ of something is altered.
+It examines how we make different decisions depending on how information is presented to us.
+Because context is so important to us when making decisions, we can be subtly influenced to make a certain choice if the context or ‘frame’ of something is altered.